isaacs/node-lru-cache/README.md

 If a `signal` is passed to the `fetch()` call, then aborting the signal will abort the fetch and cause the `fetch()` promise to reject with the reason provided.

+#### Setting `context`

+If an `FC` type is set to a type other than `unknown`, `void`, or `undefined` in the LRUCache constructor, then all calls to `cache.fetch()` _must_ provide a `context` option.
+If set to `undefined` or `void`, then calls to fetch _must not_ provide a `context` option.

+The `context` param allows you to provide arbitrary data that might be relevant in the course of fetching the data.
+It is only relevant for the course of a single `fetch()` operation, and discarded afterwards.

+#### Note: `fetch()` calls are inflight-unique

+If you call `fetch()` multiple times with the same key value, then every call after the first will return the same promise, _even if they have different settings that would otherwise change the behvavior of the fetch_, such as `noDeleteOnFetchRejection` or `ignoreFetchAbort`.

+In most cases, this is not a problem (in fact, only fetching something once is what you probably want, if you're caching in the first place).
+If you are changing the fetch() options dramatically between runs, there's a good chance that you might be trying to fit divergent semantics into a single object, and would be better off with multiple cache instances.

 ### `peek(key, { allowStale } = {}) => value`